Percee P

-John Percy Simon (born July 9, 1969), better known by his stage name Percee P, is an American rapper.
-Unkut described him as the "legendary lyricist of the subterranean".
+Percee P is an American rapper from the Bronx, New York.
+He first gained recognition in the hip-hop community in the early 1990s for his fast-paced, intricate rhymes and unique flow.
+He is known for his collaborations with other notable hip-hop artists, including Lord Finesse and Madlib.
+Percee P has released several albums throughout his career, including Perseverance in 2007.
+He continues to be a respected figure in the underground hip-hop scene.

 Career

 In 2007, Percee P released his debut studio album, Perseverance, on Stones Throw Records.
 Entirely produced by Madlib, it featured guest appearances from Aesop Rock, Chali 2na, Diamond D, Guilty Simpson, and Prince Po.

 He has also collaborated with a number of musicians, including Lord Finesse, Kool Keith, Jurassic 5, and Jedi Mind Tricks.